 Too Many Privileges = Security Holes

 The longer reference users are used, the more chaotic access landscapes become.
 Ask any IT officer and they will confirm this thesis.
 One reason why reference users are a problem is that they endanger internal data protection.
-Because, if nobody is able to trace who has access to what resources and data anymore, the risk for data misuse or theft from within rises significantly.
+Because, if nobody is able to trace who has access to what resources and data anymore, the risk for employee data theft rises significantly.

 The next issue is external attacks: The more privileges a user has, the more catastrophic the consequences of malware or ransomware attacks and phishing mails can be.